elliotaplant/marketing-redirect/README.md

 # Example

 To see `marketing-redirect` in action, go to [the marketing page](https://elliotaplant.github.io/marketing-redirect), which is just the `index.html` file in this repo.
-Click the "Always go to app" button to always be redirected to the app page, and click "Disable marketing redirect" to disable the automatic redirect.
+Click the "Always go to app" button to always be redirected to the app page.
+Try going to the marketing page again, and see your browser get redirected to the app.
+When you're done, click "Disable marketing redirect" to disable the automatic redirect.

+# Couldn't you just do this with a redirect on your server?

+I expect that many companies don't have the same people in charge of the marketing page and a user level setting to control http codes.

 # Future plans and monetization